File-Maker/FileAtlas/PRIVACY.md

 FAFS records when files or folders are moved to the Recycle Bin and when items appear to be removed from the Recycle Bin.

 If you delete items with FileAtlas and later empty the Recycle Bin, those files may no longer be recoverable.
 Use FileAtlas responsibly.

+When uninstalling FileAtlas, users can choose to remove only the application, all local FileAtlas data, or selected local data categories such as settings, history/catalog, logs/caches, recovery/parity metadata, installed licences, and private owner keys.

 ## Support Email